OWASP/wrongsecrets/gcp/README.md

 6. Run `terraform plan`
 7. Run `terraform apply`.
 Note: the apply will take 10 to 20 minutes depending on the speed of the GCP backplane.
 8. Run `export USE_GKE_GCLOUD_AUTH_PLUGIN=True`
-9When creation is done, run `gcloud container clusters get-credentials wrongsecrets-exercise-cluster --region YOUR_REGION`.
+9. When creation is done, run `gcloud container clusters get-credentials wrongsecrets-exercise-cluster --region YOUR_REGION`.
 Note if it errors on a missing plugin to support `kubectl`, then run `gcloud components install gke-gcloud-auth-plugin` and `gcloud container clusters get-credentials wrongsecrets-exercise-cluster` .
 10. Run `./k8s-vault-gcp-start.sh`

 ### GKE ingres for shared deployment